-The Agency has become aware in recent years of concerns raised by the public regarding the potential hazards associated with the continued use of CCA-treated lumber, especially the use of this material in playground equipment to which infants and children may be exposed through direct dermal contact with the treated wood and/or soil around the treated wood structure, or through oral ingestion of chemical residue from touching of wood and/or soil and subsequent hand-to-mouth behaviors.
-As a result of these concerns, the Agency has embarked upon a process to assess the exposures and risks associated with the current uses of CCA-treated lumber, including exposures and risks associated with use of this wood in playground structures.
-In any such assessment, the toxicity of the pesticide chemical must first be adequately described, either through submission of guideline toxicology studies that are reviewed by the Agency, or through citation of scientific studies in the peer-reviewed literature.
-For the present assessment, the Agency recognizes that inorganic arsenic and inorganic chromium are the compounds of toxicological concern with respect to exposure to CCA-treated wood.
+The Agency recognizes that inorganic arsenic and inorganic chromium are the compounds of toxicological concern with respect to exposure to CCA-treated wood.
+In any risk assessment, the toxicity of the primary chemicals of concern must be adequately described, either through submission of guideline toxicology studies that are reviewed by the Agency, or through citation of scientific studies in the peer-reviewed literature.
 The following sections characterize the hazards of inorganic arsenic and inorganic chromium.
-Information was summarized from submitted toxicology studies, the open scientific literature, and from published documents by the USEPA and the Agency for Toxic Substances and Disease Registry.
+Information was summarized from submitted toxicology studies, the open scientific literature, and from published documents by the USEPA and the Agency for Toxic Substances and Disease Registry (ATSDR).
 It is noted for inorganic arsenic that in most cases, human data (in the form of epidemiology studies and case reports) provide the basis for the hazard identification, as most laboratory animal models appear to be substantially less susceptible to arsenic toxicity than humans.